Apply for a grant

 - Make use of or share with a third party confidential business information or intellectual property

 You are welcome to approach any of your existing IET or IMechE contacts to support your project as an advocate.
 It would be helpful to consider what support you would like from your advocate before you get in touch.
-If you don’t have existing contacts please get in touch to request an introduction to our educational volunteers.
+If you don’t have existing contacts please get in touch at least 3 weeks before the closing date to request an introduction to our education volunteers.

 To apply for funding: